Vikrant-kun/AI_Chatbot/README.md

-# AI-Powered FAQ Chatbot - CodeAlpha Internship Project
+# AI Hybrid Chatbot - A Full-Stack Personal Project

 This is a full-stack web application that functions as a hybrid chatbot.
-It first attempts to answer user questions from a pre-defined set of FAQs using NLP techniques.
+It was built to demonstrate skills in combining classic NLP techniques with modern generative AI.
+The bot first attempts to answer user questions from a pre-defined set of FAQs.
 If it cannot find a confident answer, it escalates the query to a powerful Large Language Model (Google's Gemini AI) to provide a general knowledge response.

 ---